 As the most frequent visitors to Portland parks, community members can help care for their parks by reporting the conditions they notice while visiting.
 ParkScan observations quickly give supervisors the information they need, and that added speed helps keep Portland's parks healthy places for fun and play.

 Anyone, from park visitors to neighbors to business owners, can report maintenance conditions on the ParkScan website and view past observations.
 To make a report, users must complete a free and easy registration on PortlandOnline.
 Click here to register.

-ParkScan staff is happy to offer free training sessions to groups such as neighborhood associations, park advocacy organizations, business associations, or schools that wish to regularly survey parks and report conditions.
-Contact us for more information or to schedule a training.
+ParkScan staff is happy to offer free training sessions to groups such as neighborhood associations, friends groups, park advocacy organizations, business associations, or schools that wish to regularly survey parks and report conditions.
+Contact PP&R at 503-823-PLAY to schedule a training.

 That depends on what the condition is.
 Conditions that make parks dangerous or unhealthy are acted upon immediately.
 Some conditions may be part of daily maintenance routines, while others may be scheduled for maintenance only a few times per year.
 Larger, more in-depth repairs and improvements may require a capital improvement project.